kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions.md

 After completing this lesson, you will be able to:

-- Describe the different identities that makeup how you see yourself.
+- Describe the different identities that make up how you see yourself.
 - Identify and manage beliefs that hinder your learning.
 - Utilize a growth mindset to support your learning.
 - Identify the influence that emotional intelligence has on your learning.